Trump is getting increasingly desperate, sparking new fears for his health

 "When the President did his strange tweet that said, 'We're walking away from the negotiations,' it was, like, 'What?'"
 Pelosi said during her weekly news conference.
 "We've all been working very hard to find our common ground."

-She's pushing a new bill, which stands little chance of becoming law, to give Congress a role in determining whether the President must be forced out of office because he's incapable of doing his job.
+She's pushing a new bill, which stands little chance of becoming law, to give Congress a clearer role in determining whether the President must be forced out of office because he's incapable of doing his job.
+During a news conference about the legislation on Friday, Pelosi refused to say whether the 25th Amendment of the Constitution should be invoked in Trump's case.

+"That's not for us to decide," Pelosi said Friday.
+"This is not about President Trump.
+He will face the judgment of the voters, but he shows the need for us to create a process for future presidents."

 Debate over debates